MicrosoftDocs/EdgeEnterprise/edgeenterprise/configure-edge-with-intune.md

 ### Create an Administrative Templates profile

-This procedure creates an Administrative Templates profile using Microsoft Edge policy settings built into Microsoft Intune.
+This procedure leverages Administrative templates (which you might be familiar with from Group Policy) that are built into Intune.
+You can use these templates to create a policy for Microsoft Edge by selecting settings from a pre-configured list.

 1. Sign in to the [Microsoft Endpoint Manager](https://endpoint.microsoft.com/) portal.
 2. Select **Devices** in the left-hand navigation pane.